caricato-ku/CHEM-750-Code/README.md

-# CHEM-750-Code
+# CHEM-Course-Code
-Programs written by students in the Spring 2015 iteration of CHEM 750: Advanced Quantum Chemistry at the University of Kansas
+Programs written by students in the Spring 2015 iteration of CHEM 850: Advanced Quantum Chemistry at the University of Kansas

 Fortran 08 stand-alone RHF and unrestricted CCSD code programs, developed by the Spring 2015 Advanced Quantum Chemistry class.
 The scripts can be compiled with a simple gfortran compiler.
 The RHF program uses uncontracted s-type Gaussian functions